 Frequently Asked Questions About King of the roost

-What is the historical significance of "King of the roost"?
+What is the historical context of "King of the roost"?

 What artistic techniques did Archibald Thorburn employ in this painting?

-How does "King of the roost" fit into the broader context of Thorburn's work?
+How does "King of the roost" fit into the broader genre of animal portraiture?

-What role did Archibald Thorburn play in the conservation movement?
+What role did nature play in Thorburn's artistic vision?

 What impact did "King of the roost" have on the perception of wildlife art?